What Do Chemist Do?

 Job Opportunities for Chemists

-There were about 88,300 jobs for Chemist in 2016 (in the United States).
+In the United States, there were 88,300 jobs for Chemist in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,700 new jobs for Chemist by 2026.
 There will be an estimated 8,600 positions for Chemist per year.

 The states with the most job growth for Chemist are Utah, Wisconsin, and Nevada.
 Watch out if you plan on working in Alabama, North Dakota, or Hawaii.
 These states have the worst job growth for this type of profession.